belindadunu/Build-and-Test-Code-with-Jenkins-then-Manually-Deploy-Your-Application-to-Elastic-Beanstalk/README.md

 - Removing the unnecessary input step allowed the packaging stage to complete automatically.

 <img width="1302" alt="Screen Shot 2023-08-24 at 10 51 17 AM" src="https://github.com/belindadunu/Build-and-Test-Code-with-Jenkins-then-Manually-Deploy-Your-Application-to-Elastic-Beanstalk/assets/139175163/ccfea424-a7e8-4f0a-a843-39ddc64bb908">

-Our pipeline will do the following:
-1. Check out the code from GitHub.
-2. Build the Python application.
-3. Archive the source into a ZIP file.
-4. Save the artifact to a location similar to `/var/lib/jenkins/jobs/myapp/builds/1/archive/myapp.zip`
-5. From here, I extracted the generated ZIP file to validate that Jenkins was packaging the application correctly.

 ## System Diagram